 - Unfortunately, no call comes, the money is not returned and the “inspector” is never heard from again.

-The painful irony of this scam is that it is an individual’s honest desire to help catch a criminal that ends up turning that person into a victim.
+The unfortunate reality of this scam is that it is an individual’s honest desire to help catch a criminal that ends up turning that person into a victim.
 And because the individual has withdrawn the money from his or her own account and handed it over to criminals voluntarily, they are unlikely to be reimbursed.

-Luckily there are a few simple precautions that individuals can take to ensure they don’t fall prey to this type of fraud.
+Luckily there are a few simple steps you can take to ensure you don’t fall prey to this type of fraud.

-- It is important to remember that neither your bank nor a police investigator will ever request that you assist in an undercover investigation or ask you to withdraw money from your account.
+- Remember that neither your bank nor a police investigator will ever request that you assist in an undercover investigation or ask you to withdraw money from your account.
 If you receive such a suspicious call, hang up and call police.

 - Never give out personal bank information over the phone unless you have called your bank and they ask you questions to verify your identity.